el0055/Cool-linux-thingy/README.md

 1. Download the file:
 Below the README.md file is the "cool_script.sh" file.
 At the top right there are is three dots.
-Click the three buttons and then click Raw Download.
+Click the three buttons and then Download.
-Download the Raw "cool_script.sh" file and open it in linux.
+Download the "cool_script.sh" file and open it in linux.

 3. Make the script executable: chmod +x file_management_script.sh